In this three part series, we see in real-time Chris' plant-based health transformation. Keep scrolling to see Chris' parts 1, 2 and 3 interviews!

 After a vegan co-worker (the trainer for Chris's teams) suggested ditching dairy and meat, Chris decided to give a plant-based diet a try for two weeks.
 Then, after watching The Game Changers documentary, he decided he couldn't look back.

 After seeing immediate results from just ditching meat and dairy, Chris was enthusiastic about his new lifestyle.
 Lucky, Chris is close friends with MamaSezz Recipe Designer, Caroline DiNicola Fawley, and has played competitive tennis with Co-Founder, Meg Donahue.
-Caroline and Meg offered him a 4-week Whole Food Plant-Based Challenge with ready-made MamaSezz meals and Chris was eager to jump at the opportunity to continue improving his health.
+Caroline and Meg offered him a 4 week weight loss and reboot and Chris was eager to jump at the opportunity to continue improving his health.

 Part I: Experimenting With a Vegan Diet

 Chef Caroline sat down with Chris to ask about how ditching dairy and meat for two weeks has transformed his health, and about his goals for the challenge.

 Why don’t you tell us a little bit about yourself?

 Currently I am a middle school math teacher.
 I teach 7th and 8th grade, I’m a soccer coach, I help out with the high school tennis team, and I’m a basketball coach.

 So most of my days are school and then athletics.
 And that’s just what I love to do.